Early puberty in boys

 - A brain tumour

-- An infection in the brain such as meningitis
+- An infection of the brain such as meningitis

 - A thyroid gland problem